ninyam/paresordenados_eng/info.md

 ### Acknowledgments
 <div style="text-align: justify">
-<p> I appreciate the assistance provided by <a href="https://www.linkedin.com/in/alejandra-donají-herrera-reyes-52b54a87/">Alejandra Herrera Reyes</a> in selecting the name of this program.
+<p> We appreciate the assistance provided by <a href="https://www.linkedin.com/in/alejandra-donají-herrera-reyes-52b54a87/">Alejandra Herrera Reyes</a> in selecting the name of this program.
 <br>
-I am grateful to <a href="https://sergiocarrillo3026.wixsite.com/scarrillomath">Sergio Carrillo Torres</a> for assisting me with different logistics-related aspects of Pares Ordenados.
+We are grateful to <a href="https://sergiocarrillo3026.wixsite.com/scarrillomath">Sergio Carrillo Torres</a> for assisting with different logistics-related aspects of Pares Ordenados.
 </p>
 </div>